costajob/app-servers/README.md

 Nim throughput is better than Ruby and Elixir, substantially on par with Node, slower than Java, GO and Crystal.

 ##### Concurrency and parallelism
-Nim asynchttpserver runs on a single thread only, thus preventing parallelism.
+Nim asynchttpserver implementation runs on a single thread only, thus preventing parallelism.
-Memory consumption is really low side.
+Memory consumption is really on the low side.
 I dare to add that Nim executable, at a mere 150KB, is also the smallest one.

 ### Crystal HTTP
 I used Crystal HTTP server standard library.